-- Will the agency be precluded from supplying individuals via PSCs, or will they just have to notify the end-user in advance if they do so? - > an the agency pass the full cost of operating PAYE/NICs and the apprenticeship levy back to the end-user? - Agencies will need to supply information to help the end-user with the SDS. - > The end-user will need to communicate the outcome of the status assessment to the agency and should always make sure they do so in writing. - Agencies will need to pass the statement to the entity with which they are contracting.
+- Will the agency be precluded from supplying individuals via PSCs, or will they just have to notify the end-user in advance if they do so? - an the agency pass the full cost of operating PAYE/NICs and the apprenticeship levy back to the end-user? - Agencies will need to supply information to help the end-user with the SDS. - The end-user will need to communicate the outcome of the status assessment to the agency and should always make sure they do so in writing. - Agencies will need to pass the statement to the entity with which they are contracting.

-Any businesses supplying staff or managed services should ensure that their terms and conditions are up to date, so that any contracts into which they enter before April 2021 contain IR35 compliant terms.
+Any businesses supplying staff or managed services should ensure that their terms and conditions are up to date, so that any contracts into which they enter before April 2021 contain Any businesses supplying staff or managed services should ensure that their terms and conditions are up to date, so that any contracts into which they enter before April 2021 contain IR35 compliant terms.
 Different wording will be needed depending on whether the business is supplying staff or managed services.
 Some firms run various business models including secondment of staff, supply of staff to clients and/or managed services while using very similar or even identical terms and conditions.
 It is advisable for such businesses to delineate their business models, create separate terms for each model and train those who use them on when to use which terms.